 Additive manufacturing allows to produce patient-specific implants: by scanning the current situation of the bones of the patient, an optimized geometry for the implant can be defined.
 Additive manufacturing allows for the production of interconnected scaffolds with defined geometries and sizes.
 A combination of dense and porous structures in bonetissue engineering facilitates the ingrowth of bone from adjacent tissues.

-Using Hydroxyapatite, we can manufacture patient-specific, bioresorbable implants, which have defined pore structures and geometries.
-Combinations of functional graded ceramic materials, such as dense and porous structures in a single hemi-maxillary bone-like structure, have been printed successfully with help of the lithography based additive manufacturing technology provided by Admatec.
+Using beta-TCP or Hydroxyapatite, it is possible to manufacture patient-specific, bioresorbable implants, which have defined pore structures and geometries.
+Combinations of functional graded ceramic materials, such as dense and porous structures in a single hemi-maxillary bone-like structures, have been printed and sintered successfully with help of the lithography based additive manufacturing technology provided by Admatec.

 The Admaflex Technology

 Using the tool-free Admaflex DLP 3D print technology, it is possible to manufacture highly complex geometries, channels, lattice and honeycomb structures with features and wallthicknesses in the range of 100 µm.
 The Admaflex 3D print technology uses the material much more efficient compared with conventional manufacturing technology such as milling.
 Unlike injection molding, there is no mold needed, so fast and cost-effective development and production of components for medical devices, surgical instruments and patient-specific implants is possible.
 The batch-orientated printing process has been optimized for speed and build volume.
-With currently available build volumes of upto 238 x 192 x 500 mm, on one build platform, relatively big implants can be produced.
+With currently available build volumes of upto 260 x 220 x 500 mm, on one build platform, relatively big implants can be produced.
 In case of small implants, many different geometries can be 3D printed simultaneously with the Multi-part printing software, which allows to optimize the production settings of each part individually.
-Another advantage of 3D printing is the high-precision and reproducible macroporosity in connection with a defined surface quality, which significantly improves for example the cell adhesion.
+Another advantage of 3D printing is the high precision and reproducible macroporosity in connection with the defined surface quality, which could significantly improve for example the cell adhesion.

 Future multi-materials for DLP 3D printing